 Olive oil has been used for constipation.
 A study showed olive oil to be an effective replacement for mineral oil in the treatment of constipation in patients undergoing hemodialysis.
 As interest and research into the microbiome and immune system of the GI tract expands, olive oil is being studied for its role in protecting the GI tract.

-It has been found to stimulate the local immune system of the gutand support a beneficial shift towards healthy bacteria in the gut.
+It has been found to stimulate the local immune system of the gutand support a beneficial shift towards healthy germs in the gut.

 Olive oil, when used in high doses to augment the Mediterranean diet, has been shown to prevent breast cancer.
 This is probably due to its vitamin E and polyphenol content.